wp-media/wp-rocket-e2e/README.md

  Change the `live_username` & `live_password` & `WP_BASE_URL` to that of your test site.

  You can find this [here](https://github.com/wp-media/wp-rocket-e2e/blob/trunk/config/wp.config.sample.ts)

+ ### Plugin Version Configuration

+ Copy `config/plugin.config.sample.ts` to `config/plugin.config.ts` and configure which WP Rocket versions to use for testing.
+See the sample file for detailed examples and configuration options.

  ## Running Tests
  - Don't forget to install the [helper plugin](https://github.com/wp-media/wp-rocket-e2e-test-helper)